Back to Blog

 The discovery of gold in New South Wales and Victoria in the 1850s triggered a massive gold rush that attracted hundreds of thousands of immigrants from around the world.
 This dramatically increased Australia's population and cultural diversity.

-Practice All 280 Questions
+Practise All 280 Questions

 Study Tips for Part 1